First Commonwealth Announces Record Fourth Quarter and Full Year 2022 Revenue; Declares Quarterly Dividend

 Franchise Growth

-- On August 30, 2022, the Company announced its planned expansion into Central and Eastern Pennsylvania with the acquisition of Centric Financial Corporation (OTCPK: CFCX).
+- On August 30, 2022, the Company announced its planned expansion into Central and Eastern Pennsylvania with the acquisition of Centric Financial Corporation CFCX.
 The legal close of this transaction is expected to be completed on January 31, 2023

 - Total loans grew $863.2 million, or 12.7% compared to the prior year (excluding Paycheck Protection Program "PPP" loans)